Rupert Murdoch: Activities in the United States

 In 1993, Murdoch's Fox Network took exclusive coverage of the National Football Conference (NFC) of the National Football League (NFL) from CBS and increased programming to seven days a week.
 In 1995, Fox became the object of scrutiny from the Federal Communications Commission (FCC), when it was alleged that News Ltd.'s Australian base made Murdoch's ownership of Fox illegal.
 However, the FCC ruled in Murdoch's favour, stating that his ownership of Fox was in the best interests of the public.
 That same year, Murdoch announced a deal with MCI Communications to develop a major news website and magazine, The Weekly Standard.
 Also that year, News Corporation launched the Foxtel pay television network in Australia in partnership with Telstra.
 In 1996, Murdoch decided to enter the cable news market with the Fox News Channel, a 24-hour cable news station.
 Ratings studies released in 2009 showed that the network was responsible for nine of the top ten programs in the "Cable News" category at that time.
 Rupert Murdoch and Ted Turner (founder and former owner of CNN) are long-standing rivals.
 In late 2003, Murdoch acquired a 34% stake in Hughes Electronics, the operator of the largest American satellite TV system, DirecTV, from General Motors for $6 billion (USD).
 His Fox movie studio had global hits with Titanic and Avatar.

 In 2004, Murdoch announced that he was moving News Corporation headquarters from Adelaide, Australia to the United States.
-Choosing a US domicile was designed to ensure that American fund managers could purchase shares in the company, since many were deciding not to buy shares in non-US companies.
+Choosing an American domicile was designed to ensure that American fund managers could purchase shares in the company, since many were deciding not to buy shares in non-American companies.

 On 20 July 2005, News Corporation bought Intermix Media Inc., which held Myspace, Imagine Games Network and other social networking-themed websites, for US$580 million, making Murdoch a major player in online media concerns.
 In June 2011, it sold off Myspace for US$35 million.
 On 11 September 2005, News Corporation announced that it would buy IGN Entertainment for $650 million (USD).